ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/startup-strategies.md

 ### The `LoginPage`

-The login page simply include a "Login" button.
+The login page simply includes a "Login" button.

 <CH.Code>